 Do not tune the unisons with the electronic tuner.
 It's all but impossible to get a match that way.
-Tuning the unisons by ear is the quintessential piano tuner skill; no electronic device can replace it.
-For more on tuning unisons and handling the lever, see our blog.
+Tuning unisons by ear is the quintessential skill here; no electronic device can replace it.
+For more on unisons and handling the lever, see our blog.

-- Tune the octaves above and below the middle by ear, matching them to the middle octave, e.g, A4 to A5, B4 to B5, etc. Tune one string in the note at a time (muting the others)--this time comparing it to the corresponding note in the middle octave rather than the electronic tuner.
+- First, tune the octaves above and below the middle by ear, matching them to the middle octave, e.g, A4 to A5, B4 to B5, etc. Work one string in the note at a time (muting the others)--this time comparing it to the corresponding note in the middle octave rather than the chromatic tuner.

-- Then tune the other string(s) (that is, the unisons) within the note to the first as described above.
+- Second, tune the other string(s) (that is, the unisons) within the note to the first as described above.

 Hit both a reference and the key being tuned at the same time with one hand while using the lever with the other.
 Since the hand only spreads one octave, this presents the risk that an error or a pin that slips can be carried on, so frequently compare to the temperament octave and already-tuned octaves as you go.
 As you get to the extreme high and low octaves, it becomes harder to hear precise differences between the reference and the target.
 If in doubt, err on the sharp side for upper octaves, and on the flat side for lower octaves for the best sound (see "Finer Points" below.)

 Similar to unisons, the exact order of progression of key to key is up to you, but its best to keep to a pattern so as not to miss anything.
-Furthermore, a tuner may alternate between high and low octaves to keep tension on the soundboard equalized and your tuning stable.
+Furthermore, you may alternate between high and low octaves to keep tension on the soundboard equalized and your results stable.

-- Stretching Octaves: To tune a piano correctly, one must "stretch octaves," which is to intentionally pull upper octaves progressively sharp and lower octaves progressively flat.
-Electronic equipment and software can help a professional piano tuner calculate precise stretch frequencies, but these are expensive, and even then a piano tuner will often adjust it from the calculated value anyway.
-In our method, we are tuning the entire middle octave to an outside standard, which is not the best, but these notes are stretched very little if at all.
-Furthermore, by tuning the remaining octaves by ear, we tend naturally to stretch the octaves because it "sounds right."
-This mimics the technique of a piano tuner who tunes by ear.
+- Stretching Octaves: For the sound, one must "stretch octaves," which is to intentionally pull upper octaves progressively sharp and lower octaves progressively flat.
+Electronic equipment and software can help a professional piano tuner calculate precise stretch frequencies, but these are expensive, and even then he or she will often adjust it from the indicated value anyway.
+In our method, we are aligning the entire middle octave to an outside standard, which is not the best, but these notes are stretched very little if at all.
+Furthermore, by adjusting the remaining octaves by ear, we tend naturally to stretch the octaves because it "sounds right."
+This mimics the technique of someone who tunes by ear.
 Stretching is required because the physical differences among strings (length, construction) make them respond differently from the ideal; stretching in effect customizes the sound to the peculiarities of each instrument.
 For example, small spinets need more stretch than giant concert grands.

 - Equal Temperament: The most popular modern model for the frequency for each note is called "equal temperament."
 Equal temperament is designed to give the overall best sound no matter in what key a song is played.
-Ideally, the "perfect" piano will be tuned with mathematically calculated frequencies that have precise intervals between notes determined by the equal temperament model (though in practice the octaves must be stretched, see above.)
-Many different temperaments, or tuning schemes, have been developed through the years.
+The "ideal" piano would be tuned with mathematically calculated frequencies that have precise intervals between notes determined by the equal temperament model (though in practice the octaves must be stretched, see above.)
+Many different temperaments, or schemes, have been developed through the years.
 Some are experimental; others deliberately favor certain musical intervals.
-Interestingly, composers of the classical period composed for pianos that were not tuned to equal temperament but to one of several other temperaments popular in their time.
+Interestingly, composers of the classical period composed for one of several temperaments popular in their time.

-This chart demonstrates how far (in cents) from ideal equal temperament (straight, horizontal line at zero) the high and low octaves are "stretched" on a typical piano (heavier, green line).
-Notice that the middle octave (4) is barely stretched, which is how we can "cheat" with an electronic tuner on the middle octave.
-Further note that how much an example of an actual piano (light, jaggy line) varies even from the expected stretch (heavier, green line).
-Even in the middle octave a tuner may make small adjustments, which is why our method of tuning is not ideal.
+This chart demonstrates how far (in cents) from ideal equal temperament (straight, horizontal line at zero) the high and low octaves are "stretched" on a typical instrument (heavier, green line).
+Notice that the middle octave (4) is barely stretched, which is how we can "cheat" with an electronic device on the middle octave.
+Further note that how much an example of a real-life example (light, jaggy line) varies even from the expected stretch (heavier, green line).
+Even in the middle octave a professional may make small adjustments, which is why our method may be sufficient, but not ideal.
 A really good ear will be able to tell the difference.

-- Pitch Raise: In a piano that has been untuned a very long time, the lack of proper tension on the soundboard by the many strings may physically change the shape of the board from the original design.
-It does not hold a tuning well because the misshapen soundboard warps in irregular ways: the notes you have already tuned go back out as you tune notes elsewhere.
+- Pitch Raise: When left untuned a very long time, the lack of proper tension on the soundboard by the many strings may physically change the shape of the board from the original design.
+It does not hold tune well because the misshapen soundboard warps in irregular ways: the notes you have already worked slip back out as you work notes elsewhere.
 If you find this is the case for you, the remedy is a pitch raise.
-This is a special way of tuning the entire piano roughly to stabilize the tension on the soundboard, then fine tuning after it settles.
-Pitch raises are beyond the scope of this tutorial, but now you have another reason to keep your piano tuned.
+This is a special way of tuning the entire instrument close, but not perfectly to pitch to stabilize tension on the soundboard, then fine-tune after it settles.
+Pitch raises are beyond the scope of this tutorial.

 How do you keep a piano from going out of tune?
 The primary strategy is to keep the environmental conditions as consistent as possible.
 Minimize changes in temperature and humidity; avoid placement near sunlight, windows, heating ducts, etc. After that, the best way to keep your piano in tune is to (surprise!) tune your piano.
-Once the piano is tuned, it is easier to keep it in shape with touch-ups and regularly-scheduled tunings.
+Once tuned, it is easier to keep it in shape with touch-ups and regularly-scheduled tunings.
 Don't wait until you can't stand the sound anymore.
-The more strings left untuned, the more the tension changes on the soundboard, causing a cascade effect where more and more strings to go out.
+The longer strings are left untuned, the more the tension changes on the soundboard; this causes a cascade effect where more and more strings go out.
 The typical recommendation is to do a complete tuning twice a year, shortly after the heating and cooling seasons begin.

 What is missing in this technique that a professional piano tuner would do?
-Listening is only half the equation.
-The other half of a piano tuner's expertise is moving the lever with precision so that the tuning is accurate and stable.
-Both listening and lever-work require training, study and practice--perhaps a hundred pianos-worth of practice.
+Listening is only part of the equation.
+The other part is moving the lever with precision so that the results are both accurate and stable.
+Both listening and lever-work require training, study and practice--perhaps a hundred attempts.
 In this tutorial we compensate for the listening somewhat by using the electronic tuner, but we cannot replace experience, especially experience handling the lever.

-Another significant part of traditional aural tuning that we skip is using fifths (e.g., A to D), fourths and other intervals.
+Another significant part of traditional aural methods that we skip is using fifths (e.g., A to D), fourths and other intervals.
 This requires counting "beats," that is the loud points in the vibrations that two dissonant strings make.
-(Remember that when tuning unisons, that is, the strings of a single note, for example, you match them so the beats disappear entirely.)
+(Remember that with unisons, that is, the strings of a single note, for example, you match them so the beats disappear entirely.)